alterNERDtive/VaultHunters-tweaks/README.md

 ## Installation

 1. Clone or download this.
-2. Copy the `config` folder into your instance’s `minecraft` folder, or however that one is called in the launcher you are using.
+2. Copy the `config` and `scripts` folders into your instance’s `minecraft` folder, or however that one is called in the launcher you are using.

 ## Upgrading to a New Vault Hunters Version